Bailey helps Islanders rally to beat Capitals 4-2 in Game 1 - WHIZ News

-TORONTO (AP) — Josh Bailey scored a shorthanded goal 6:52 into the third period and the New York Islanders overcame a two-goal deficit to beat the Washington Capitals 4-2 on Wednesday in a hard-hitting opener to the first-round playoff series.
+“I tried to throw the brakes on a little bit there, but I caught him,” Lee said.
+“The end result after that was a penalty, a couple of fights.
+It was settled and then the game continued on.”

-Jordan Eberle and Anders Lee scored 1:54 apart spanning the second intermission.
-Semyon Varlamov stopped 24 shots and Anthony Beauvillier sealed it by scoring with 8:05 remaining in a game the Islanders overcame their own lack of discipline in allowing the Capitals seven power-play opportunities.
+Jordan Eberle and Lee tied it at 2 by scoring 1:54 apart spanning the second intermission.
+Josh Bailey scored the go-ahead goal with the Islanders shorthanded 6:52 into the third period.

+And Anthony Beauvillier capped a four-goal outburst in a game the Islanders overcame their own lack of discipline in allowing the Capitals seven power-play opportunities.

 T.J.
 Oshie scored on consecutive power-play opportunities five minutes apart in the second period for Washington.